MeloMao/Python_program/README.md

 1.It's a user-defined encrypt program,its structure like AES encrypt(yeah,I was almost copyed it,but more simple,it was just for study).
 2.It has three types of operation to complete encryption.
 M2.0 is a update program form M,it repeat 9 times same encypt to complete encryption.
-3.* The detail please see M.txt
+3.The detail please see M.txt

 ### Port_scanner
 1.It's a tool for scan port, it can show you the port you wanna konw is open or close.